0xFableOrg/0xFable/docs/flow.md

 and generates events.

 - `createGame` causes the `GameData` (`gdata`) structure to be initialized.
-    - The game creator specifies a number of player.
+    - The game creator specifies a number of players.
 The frontend assumes this to be 2.
         - This value is assigned to `gdata.playersLeftToJoin`.
     - The game creator is recorded in `gdata.gameCreator`.
     - `gdata.lastBlockNum` is set to the current block number.